-Whilst this would correlate with the rest of their same accounts of Commodus’s life, it is also the case that many senators and officials in Rome were happy to see the cessation of hostilities.
+Whilst this would correlate with the rest of their accounts of Commodus’s life, it is also the case that many senators and officials in Rome were happy to see the cessation of hostilities.
 For Commodus, it also made sense politically, so that he could return to the seat of government without much delay, in order to solidify his position.

-Regardless of the reasons involved, when Commodus did return to the city, his early years in Rome as sole emperor were not characterized by much success, or many judicious policies.
+Regardless of the reasons involved, when Commodus did return to the city, his early years in Rome as sole emperor were not characterized by much success or many judicious policies.
 Instead, there were a number of uprisings in different corners of the empire – particularly in Britain and North Africa.

-In Britain it took the appointment of new generals and governor for peace to be restored, especially as some of the soldiers posted in this faraway province grew restless and resentful for not receiving their “donatives” from the emperor – these were payments made from the imperial treasury at the accession of a new emperor.
+In Britain it took the appointment of new generals and governors for peace to be restored, especially as some of the soldiers posted in this faraway province grew restless and resentful for not receiving their “donatives” from the emperor – these were payments made from the imperial treasury at the accession of a new emperor.

 North Africa was more easily pacified, but the quelling of these disturbances was not counterbalanced by much praiseworthy policy on Commodus’s part.
 Whilst there were some acts carried out by Commodus given some commendation by later analysts, they seem to have been far and few between.